 - Successfully complete the program of study with a minimum of 70% in each course. - Successfully complete 67% of units attempted. - Successfully complete all required program checkoffs. - Fulfill all financial obligations to the program and attend the graduate/financial aid exit interview.

-In addition to above requirements, Surgical Technology students must also take CST exam to graduate.
+In addition to above requirements, Surgical Technology students must also take an examination by a nationally recognized and accredited credentialing agency to graduate.